AdamStrojek/starmicroservices/README.md

 - `resource_backend/` - this folder contains simple microservice that is responsible for returning a current time based on permissions that are assigned for user
 - `webapp/` - this folder contains microservice that is example of using other parts of application in communication together
+- `postman/` - this folder contains sample Postman collections that help in starting development process.
+No longer need to guess what endpoint and how it should be called

 Later this project can be spited into git submodules to separate source code of different parts of code.